 During all of the implementation phases, there is also an emotional curve.
 Having implemented software at Apple, Kohls, Charles Schwab, and Metlife, I can say these stages are very real and predictable.
 The extent of change performed and the organization’s technical sophistication also dictate how extreme these emotions appear.
 For example, an organization with high technical abilities implementing software that is a minor change in the workflow will likely not have the extremes listed above.
 On the other hand, a low technically sophisticated customer attempting a massive change management change will probably feel every bump along the journey listed on the chart above.

 However, once you get past the Pit of Despair, I have seen people become true champions for the software, whereas one month prior, they couldn’t finish a sentence without cursing the software.

 To help reduce the temperatures, I always try to let people in on this predictable secret – software implementation is not a straight line to value (or success).
 My latest attempt to explain this phenomenon is through three Beatles songs.

 There is a time early in the project when we all realize that we are not talking the same language.
 This typically equates to the “Frustration” downward slope.
 There are many reasons for this – the most common is that something in the software or implementation isn’t as expected.

 We Can Work it Out

 Then there is a time, usually right at the Pit of Despair moment, when you want to quit the implementation.
 It’s too hard; too many people complain; the project is way more intensive than originally expected.
 Either way, this is the blow-up, and we end with a path to get through the Pit.

 Here Comes the Sun

 Then we have the upward slope.
-This is the stage where people start realizing why they went through all of that emotional shit in the first place.
+This is when people start realizing why they went through all that emotional shit in the first place.
 In short, people begin to realize the value of the software.
 While the pain of implementation melts away.